 The Carolina Catholic Chorale presents an evening of sacred music.
 The choir was founded in 2013 to preserve and share the rich choral and instrumental heritage of the Roman Catholic tradition.
 The chorale has sung orchestral Masses by Mozart and Haydn as well as extended programs of Renaissance polyphony.

 Catawba River Baroque will transport us back to the days of Bach, Telemann, Handel and their contemporaries for a performance of High Baroque pieces played on authentic period instruments and in period style.
 Specialist virtuosos of violin, cello, flute and harpsichord from the Carolinas breathe new life into their delightful and well-loved repertoire of chamber music, with all its color and passion.

 Join us on an exciting journey around the world through music with the award-winning Winthrop University World Percussion Ensemble.
 Relax and enjoy the rhythmic sounds of djembe hand drums from Guinea and Mali; frame drums from North Africa and the Middle East; Ewe barrel drums and Dagbamba “talking drums” from Ghana; and mbira dzavadzimu from Zimbabwe.

 Single concert tickets are $12 for adults, $8 for students, and $30 for families.
-Season subscriptions for the concert series offer discounted pricing at $40 for adults, $25 for students, and $100 for families.
 Children 12 years old and under are free.

-Tickets are available at the parish office, 3635 Park Road, Charlotte 28209, or at the door.
+Tickets are available online and at the parish office, 3635 Park Road, Charlotte 28209.

 For more information about the concert series or to become a sponsor for this season's concert series.
 Contact the parish office at 704-523-4641 extension 221.